 My hunch is that this is going to 10,000 times easier to teach to my next kiddo having done it once.

-There are also paid video subscriptions that teach you and your child the lessons from Singapore Math Live which I plan to purchase as it was recommended to me by another homeschool mom who uses Singapore.
+There are also paid video subscriptions that teach you and your child the lessons from Singapore Math Live that go along with lessons from Primary US version.
+It was recommended to me by another homeschool mom who uses Singapore.

-3. There’s 3 books to shuffle through daily.
+3. There’s 3 books to shuffle through daily with Primary US edition

 I miss using Masterbooks and The Good And The Beautiful, which both have 1 easy to follow book for elementary grades.
 Truly so easy for parents!